amilon123/itmd-362-pp/pp-04/readme.md

 and desktop scales by incorporating side navigation.
 * Sketch:  guideline1

-* HCI Guidline Two (URL):  https://material.io/guidelines/style/color.html#color-color-system
+* HCI Guideline Two (URL):  https://material.io/guidelines/style/color.html#color-color-system
 * How you implemented it in your sketch:  IIT's site is really blan and boring, especially for a college of technology.
 I stuck with the Android guideline for customizing the site's color scheme to match the brand's colors.
 Therefore, I